Blog

 }

-This creates a one-to-one relationship between an author and book table.
-A book has one author and an author has one book.
+This creates a one-to-one relationship between the author and book tables.
+A book has one author, and an author has one book.

-Using the @OneToOne annotation, Hibernate knows to create a one-to-one relationship between the two entities.
+The @OneToOne annotation facilitates a one-to-one relationship between two entities.

-The mappedBy="author" option tells Hibernate that the owning side of the relationship is the book table.
-This means the book table will hold the foreign key reference to the author table.
+The mappedBy="author" tells Hibernate that the owning side of the relationship is the book table, which maintains the foreign key reference to the author table.

-The cascade = CascadeType.ALL tells Hibernate to propagate changes to all associated entities.
-If you delete an instance of Author it will delete the associated Book entity automatically.
+The cascade = CascadeType.ALL ensures changes are propagated to associated entities.
+Deleting an Author will delete its Book automatically.

-The @PrimaryKeyJoinColumn tells Hibernate that the primary key for the author table will be used as the foreign key in the owning book table.
+The @PrimaryKeyJoinColumn indicates the primary key of author is used as the foreign key in the owning book table.

-The @MapsId tells Hibernate that the primary key on the author table will be used as the primary key for the book table.
-Since the primary key is being reused, we don't need a to specify @GenderatedValue on the book table.
+The @MapsId tells Hibernate to use the primary key from author as the primary key for book.
+This avoids the need for @GeneratedValue on the book table.

 Running an example...